lynlynlyn/cvprw2020-soft-pseudo-label-teaching/README.md

-# Memorizing Boosting Learning for Cross-Domain Few-Shot Learning (CD-FSL)
+# Soft Pseudo-Label Teaching for Cross-Domain Few-shot Learning

 ## Datasets
 The following datasets are used for evaluation in this challenge: